 480 King Carter Dr. Irvington, VA 804 438-5000

 The Tides Inn offers a variety of dining options to overnight guests, boaters and just plain hungry people.
 Since 1947, the Tides has been providing the perfect getaway and dining option for folks that want a relaxing retreat from the rest of the busy world.
 The Inn offers four unique dining experiences including fine dining in the Chesapeake Room, small plates on the Chesapeake Terrace, incredible.
 Sunsets and scenic water views from the Overlook dining room and relaxed, casual poolside dining at the Commodore Restaurant.
 Your choice for an amazing meal.

-The resort also offers culinary adventures along with their fine cuisine including an Oyster Academy where visitors can learn about oyster history, harvest and wine pairings as well as taste the freshest oysters caught straight from the River.
+The resort also offers culinary adventures along with their fine cuisine including the Chesapeake Gold Oyster Excursion, where visitors can learn about oyster history, harvest and wine pairings as well as taste the freshest oysters caught straight from the River.